yurii-clusterform/paymaster-service/README.md

 # paymaster-service

 A paymaster service that lets you use a custom paymaster contract.
-The service is built using Next.js and Fastify, hosted on Vercel.
+The service is built using Fastify, deployed to Railway.

 Currently, the service supports v0.7 of the Account Abstraction standard.
 The paymaster smart contract is deployed using CREATE2 on:

 - Base Sepolia
-- Base Mainnet (TODO)
+- Base Mainnet

+The [admin scripts](ADMIN-README.md) are capable of deploying the paymaster contract to other EVM-compatible chains.

 For more details on individual releases, see the [CHANGELOG.md](CHANGELOG.md) file.